Anon-developer365/TaskManager/README.md

 validated user input data.

 ## Get a task
 Class to access the database using the supplied ID and return the task data.

+## Retrieve Tasks
+Class to retrieve all tasks in the database.

 ## Save Task
 This class saves a new task in the database.